ceammc/SwiftRNBO/README.md

 - Only a fraction of methods is currently implemented;
 - SwiftRNBO is currently available only as an example Xcode project, not a package.
 There are many inconveniences because of that.
 We are looking forward to fix that as soon as possible.

-## Special thanks
+## Credits

 We say a big thank you to composer, media artist and audio developer [Alex Nadzharov](https://github.com/njazz), who actually made RNBO interact with Swift and Apple's audio API.
 His knowledge of audio development and C++ allowed this project to exist.
-All the changes that are in any way connected to bridging C++ and Swift continue to happen only because of him and his invaluable contribution.
+All the changes that are in any way connected to bridging C++ and Swift continue to happen only because of his invaluable contribution.